kyonifer/koma/docs/markdown/General_Usage_Guide/Matrices_&_Linear_Algebra.md

 # Matrices & Linear Algebra

-While it is always possible to use the [`*Factory` and `*Matrix`](Functionality_Overview.md) classes provided by your chosen backend or the core directly, Koma provides a set of top-level convenience functions to make the experience more similar to other scientific environments.
+While it is always possible to use the underlying container classes directly (see [Modules](Modules.md) for more information on backends), Koma provides a set of top-level convenience functions to make the experience more similar to other scientific environments.
 All these functions reside in the `koma` namespace and use the underlying object-oriented hierarchy internally.

 When working with matrices in Koma you'll almost always want to